ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Methodology

-\section{Post-processing}
+\subsection{Post-processing}

-Because the main procedures are pixel-wise approaches, the segmentation maps are considerably noisy, decreasing overall accuracy of the brain extraction process significantly.
-To overcome this problem, we utilize a post-processing technique based on conditional random field (CRF) for validating the extraction results from ASM-OF and CNN, as well as finally refining the segmentation maps.
-Originally CRF was designed for text segmenting and labeling \citep{laff2001}, however there were several success in applying CRF to vision-based applications \citep{he2004,krahen2011,zheng2015}, especially medical imaging \citep{bhole2014,uzunbas2016,kamnitsas2017}.
-In this research, we use fully connected CRF as the main framework for post-processing because of its capability in producing highly refined segmentation results.
+In this stage, we apply post-processing techniques for further refining segmented slices from all groups.
+Because all main procedures are pixel-wise approaches, segmentation maps are not smooth and precise, which can decrease the overall accuracy of the brain extraction process significantly.
+To overcome this issue, we utilize a post-processing technique based on the conditional random field (CRF) to validate the extracted results from both ASM-OF and CNN and to refine these segmentation maps.